Odi55555/badminton/README.md

 # badminton
-Just a small showcase app for planning badminton games
+Just a playground for an Ionic AngularJS app.

+Run
+npm install
+bower install
+grunt serve

+for development.